AlexKnauth/hollowknight-autosplit-wasm/README.md

   splits: <path-to-splits.lss>
   auto-splitter: <path-to-wasm_hollowknight_autosplit.wasm>
 ```
-where you replace `<path-to-splits.lss>` with the path to your splits file, and you replace `<path-to-wasm_hollowknight_autosplit.wasm>` with a path to the compiled `wasm` file found at `target/wasm32-wasi/release/wasm_hollowknight_autosplit.wasm` of this repository.
+where you replace `<path-to-splits.lss>` with the path to your splits file,
+and you replace `<path-to-wasm_hollowknight_autosplit.wasm>`
+with a path to the compiled `wasm` file found at
+`target/wasm32-wasi/release/wasm_hollowknight_autosplit.wasm`
+of this repository.

-When you run either `livesplit-one-desktop` or the `asr-debugger`, it needs to have permission to read memory of other processes.
+When you run `livesplit-one-desktop`,
+it needs to have permission to read memory of other processes.
 On Mac, that might require running it under `sudo`.
 For example in the `livesplit-one-desktop` repository, you can run
 ```sh